UK, Portugal To Recognise Palestinian State Ahead Of UN Debate

 It is a watershed moment for Palestinian statehood, with the most powerful western nations for years holding out against recognition, arguing it had to be part of any two-state solution negotiated as part of a deal peace with Israel.

-But a growing number of longtime allies have shifted positions, as Israel has intensified its Gaza offensive, triggered by Hamas's unprecedented October 7, 2023 attack.
+But a growing number of longtime allies have shifted positions, as Israel has intensified its Gaza offensive.

 The besieged Palestinian territory has suffered vast destruction, death and lack of food that have resulted in a major humanitarian crisis.